Annual Canvass for the Register of Electors

 - We must use the wording given to us by the Electoral Commission

 - We must warn you that we have the power to fine you if you do not respond

 Register of Electors 2019

-Household Enquiry Forms will be delivered to every residential household in the Dover District Council area over the coming weeks.
+Household Enquiry Forms have been delivered to every residential household in the Dover District Council area.

-- Once received, householders can confirm or change your details using a secure online system.
+- Householders can confirm or change your details using a secure online system.